Frequently Asked Questions

 What is the fundraising commitment at Tilden?

-We seldom have fundraisers at Tilden.
-In the rare case that we do, we have no expectation that parents must contribute.
+We have few fundraisers at Tilden.
+For those that we do, we have no expectation that parents must contribute.

 Is Tilden accredited?